Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 "I’m happy, I hope that now Schumacher has more luck in the race, but we wait for Sunday".

 The president alternates convivial moments with secluded meetings, with drivers and collaborators, until the final summit with Ecclestone.
 With one premise:

 "I don’t want to argue, it takes serenity, correctness.
 And then I am old of Formula 1 and newspapers, and I know well that in August the inventors proliferate.
 And then I ask not to exaggerate.
 I assure you that fans and supporters are very baffled by certain interpretations".

 "Schumacher never spoke of lobbying, a term used by journalists, there was never a controversy between Ross Brown and McLaren.
 Let’s be serious.
 We are experiencing the best season in the last twenty-one years, we have two drivers in the fight for the world championship".

 And on the situation inside the team, as far as hierarchies are concerned, he says:

-Barrichello like Irvine, then?
+Barrichello is like Irvine, then?

 Are we likely to see Schumacher and Barrichello on the same level?

-With McLaren relations are certainly not serene:
+Relations with McLaren are certainly not serene: